lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 using the same files in the same compute session.

-In addition to this, you can use web-based services such as TensorBoard, Jupyter Lab, etc., depending on the type of service provided by the compute session.
+In addition to this, you can use web-based services such as TensorBoard, Jupyter Lab, etc., depending on the type of environments provided by the compute session.

 Query compute session log
 -------------------------

-You can view the log of the compute session by clicking the last icon in the Control column of the running compute session.
+You can view the log of the compute session by clicking the last icon in the Control panel of the running compute session.

 .. image:: session_log.png
    :width: 500